Actifio/restapisamples/README.md

-## Hosts:   List them and get their connector version - example commands:
+## Listing hosts and getting their connector version
 Lets find what version connector is installed on our hosts:
 ```
 udsinfo lshost -filtervalue hasagent=true